vvorobjov/nrp-documentation/src/nrp/specifications/experiment_files.rst

 ----------------------
 The EXD file is a Python file that uses the SMACH state machines framework.

-:doc:`../tutorials/experiment/state_machines` describes how to set up these state machines.
+:ref:`state_machines_tutorial` describes how to set up these state machines.

 |